 - Union: If you are a union member, you can also speak to a union representative about sexual harassment in the workplace.
 Your union rep may be able to serve as a liaison between you and your employer.
 If your harasser is also a union member, remember that it is the union's job is to protect and advocate for them as well.
 In such cases, you may want to discuss your case only with your employment lawyer.

 - Lawsuit: Once you receive a right-to-sue letter, you have 90 days to file a workplace sexual harassment lawsuit.
 It is best to discuss this with your employment lawyer.
-While a majority of sexual harassment lawsuits tend to settle out of court, you need an attorney on your side who also has trial experience so he or she is prepared to take it to a jury trial, if that becomes necessary.
+While a majority of lawsuits for sexual harassment tend to settle out of court, you need a Los Angeles attorney on your side who also has trial experience so he or she is prepared to take it to a jury trial, if that becomes necessary.

 How Much Compensation Will I Receive in A Sexual Harassment Lawsuit?